 7. Don’t Experiment with Formulas

 Unless advised to do so by a pediatrician, once you pick a formula that works for your baby, try to stick with it.
+That said, if you find out that your baby is lactose-intolerant, definitely read this guide about the best organic non dairy baby formula.

 Infants and babies have very sensitive digestive tracts and the slightest changes to what they’re eating can create numerous issues including gas, constipation, and excess spit up.